lewishowles/raycast-vs-code-snippet-generator/README.md

-# VS Code Snippet Generator
+# VS Code snippet generator

-This tool aims to simplify the process of converting a block of code into something that can be used in a VS Code snippet file, which is often a laborious process.
+A simple Raycast extension to provide quick access to the functionality found in the [VS Code snippet generator](https://lewishowles.github.io/vscode-snippet-generator/), turning a given code snippet into something that can be pasted into a snippet file.